rishavjha62/my-notes/inbox/2025-06-20_terraform-basics.md

 - `show`: The show command will provide detailed information about the resource and can also be passed with arugment as the resource name.

 - `mv`: Used to move items in a terraform state file.
+Resource can be moved within the source file which means renaming the resource or from once state file to another state file.

 ```bash
 terraform state mv [options] SOURCE DESTINATION